Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 A frequent scorer for PSV, Daniëlle was a runner-up with the club in the KNVB Women’s Cup last year as they were beaten 2-1 by Ajax.
 Competing for national honours and wearing the international jersey for the ‘Leeuwinnen (Lionesses)’ are privileges she once dreamed of.

-In terms of music, her relationship with it has strengthened as she has grown older, but a couple of songs have had sentimental value for her for some time.
+In terms of music, her relationship with it has strengthened as she has grown older.

 “When I was young, I wasn’t really busy with music.
 I bought my first CDs at the age of 16 – Hitzone (a Dutch compilation series) and some reggaeton.